eth-events/readthedocs/data-types/index.rst

 A hex string, representing the hex encoding of a value.
 This also includes hex encodings of BigInteger blockchain types (e.g. `uint256`), since they are not accessible from a `num` type.
 Implemented as a `keyword` type in Elasticsearch.

-keyword
+raw (text stored as keyword)
-"""""""
+""""""""""""""""""""""""""""
 An explicit property that makes the `keyword` Elasticsearch type of a string accessible, when the default value is of type `text`.
 This is useful for allowing literal searches instead of pattern matching text searches.
 Implemented as a `keyword` type in Elasticsearch.